Hybrid Commerce Merges Digital and Physical Worlds Together

 Hybrid commerce provides customers with a consistent experience across all channels.
 Customers are more likely to engage with a brand that offers a seamless and consistent experience.

-For instance, a customer can browse products on a retailer's website, make an online purchase and pick up the product at a nearby store — all while experiencing a consistent process.
+For instance, a customer can browse products on a retailer's website, make an online purchase, checkout, and reduce friction with in-store pickup, all while experiencing a consistent process from start to finish.

 Hybrid commerce offers a seamless shopping experience for customers.
 Customers get the flexibility to choose how they want to shop.
 This can result in a better customer experience, as it makes shopping more convenient and less time-consuming.